 If you are ready to submit your adoption application, please complete the Adopt A Bulldog Application.
 A volunteer will then review your application.
 This process can take some time, and not every home is a suitable home for a Bulldog, so please be patient.

-SPECIAL NOTICE EFFECTIVE NOVEMBER 8, 2019—The Texas Comptroller of Public Accounts has recently ruled and notified animal rescue groups that we are now required to collect and remit sales tax on all adoptions.
-The ruling states that while animal shelters are exempt from collecting and remitting sales tax, that exemption does not apply to rescue groups, even though we are a tax exempt 501(c)(3).
+SPECIAL NOTICE EFFECTIVE NOVEMBER 8, 2019—The Texas Comptroller of Public Accounts has ruled and that we are now required to collect and remit sales tax on all adoptions, even though we are a tax exempt 501(c)(3).

-Lone Star Bulldog Club Rescue will begin immediately to collect a 8.25% sales tax on all adoptions.
-Thank you for your understanding and support as we make this transition.
+Lone Star Bulldog Club Rescue now collects an 8.25% sales tax on all adoptions.

 Please welcome Pilgrim to our rescue family!
 Pilgrim’s owners moved away, but they “forgot” to take Pilgrim with them.
 He, along with some other dogs, were left abandoned in the backyard.
 When the homeowner came …